WellingtonTravel Guide

 What are the best parks in Wellington?

 Ensconced as it is between the mountains and the sea, the city is blessed with natural wonders on all sides – but there are also myriad Wellington parks to admire within the metropolis itself.
-This makes it the ideal vacation destination if you’re yearning to get back to nature.
+This makes it the ideal holiday destination if you’re yearning to get back to nature.
 From towering mountain hikes to walking trails in the many verdant parks that dot the city, you’ll have a hard time narrowing down which outdoor haven to explore first.
 Whether you prefer tame gardens or rugged wilderness, you’ll have no trouble relaxing among the greenery of Wellington and its surrounds.

 The Wellington Botanic Garden in Kelburn is a 25ha park dedicated to the conservation and study of local and international flora.
 Filled with walking trails and open areas for picnics and gatherings, the Botanic Gardens are one of Wellington's most iconic sites.
 As a pleasant bonus, the Carter Observatory is located here as well.